 Bioenergy involves efficiently extracting considerable quantities of clean, low-emission electricity from waste.
 Bioenergy fuel sources are often derived from agricultural, forestry and municipal wastes.
 Sugar cane waste – known as bagasse – remains the most common form of bioenergy generation, closely followed by landfill gas.

 Other common sources include the black liquor derived from paper making, as well as sewage gas and food waste.
-Bioenergy generators tend to be smaller than hydro plants and wind farms.
+Bioenergy generators tend to be smaller than hydro plants and wind and solar farms.

 |Project||State||Installed capacity (MW)||Fuel source|

 |Copping Landfill||TAS||1.1||Food processing waste|

 Hint Hover over the map to see state data